Josh-TX/my-expense-report/README.md

 #### income

-All transactions with a negative amount will be automatically assigned the income category (unless they're assigned "hidden").
-Think of it as a built-in category-rule with special precedence.
-If you have a category-rule for the "income" category, this can take precedence over the autoomatica behavior, allowing an alternate subcategory name.

-It's permissible to assign transactions with a positive amount to the "income" category, and this might be desired for work-related expenses that offset income.
+If an uncategorized transaction has a negative amount, it will have a category of "income" and a subcategory of "uncategorized".
+It's highly recommended to keep income (negative amount) transactions as either the "income" or "hidden" category (along with whatever subcategory you choose), The donut and bar graphs don't display negative amounts well, and the "income" category doesn't show up on those graphs.
+If the transaction is a cancellation/refund that offsets an expense, it'd make sense to give it a normal category like shopping, but otherwise it should stay as "income" or "hidden".

 ## Average*

 Whenever the app displays a category's Average amount, there's a big caveat to that.
-It really should say "Recent Average" of the last N months (with a default N of 12).
+It really should say "Recent Average" of the last N months (with a default N of 24).
 You can change how many months count as "Recent" in the settings.

 The reason for this behavior is that most users will want to compare their most recent month with their "normal spending", but our "normal spending" likely changes over the years as markets change and our cicumstances change (marriage, kids etc).
 By reducing the average to just recent months, it allows us to do more relevant comparisons.
 And if you don't like this behavior, just set the recent months to 99999 and it'll be a true average.